 - Have your students form teams or work together at their tables.
 Using the list of waste items, instruct the teams to decide as a group which bin each item goes in.
-Pass out color cards to each team and explain that *Blue is for Recycling, Gray is for Landfill, and Green is for Organic waste (optional). (*colors may vary!)
+Pass out color cards to each team and explain that Purple is for Recycling, Gray is for Landfill, and Green is for Organic waste (optional).

 - Hold up a picture of each item or call off the items from your list.
 Instruct the student teams to hold up the color of the bin where they would place the specific piece of waste.